suriyun-production/mmorpg-kit-docs/docs/pages/037-dev-extension.md

 * * *

 About to developing an extensions, you may find where the function `InvokeInstanceDevExtMethods` will be called.
+(By searching in the IDE)

 For example: in `BaseCharacterEntity` -> `Awake` there is `this.InvokeInstanceDevExtMethods("Awake");` so you can extend this function by add codes in partial class file, as this example: